adrien1018/tioj-judge-old/README.md

 Basic structure: **Communicator - Controller - Graders**

-## 4-stage grading
+## 5-stage grading

 1. Pre-execution
    - **Validation** (used when source code is restricted) **and compilation**
+   - There can be different pre-execution commands in a problem (e.g., different programming languages)
 2. Execution
    - **Run main program(s)**
      - Produce output file(s) [in most cases but not necessary]
-   - Collect running status of sandbox, e.g. running time, memory usage, verdict (normal, TLE, MLE, RE)
+   - Collect running status of sandbox, e.g., running time, memory usage, verdict (normal, TLE, MLE, RE)
 3. Checking
    - If running status is not 'normal', skip this stage
    - **Arrange output and running status into one or more result fields**